-For more information, see Form N-334, Renewable Energy Technologies Income Tax Credit.
+For more information, see Form N-323, Carryover of Tax Credits.

 To claim this credit.
-Complete Form N-334 and Schedule CR and attach them to your return.
-Also, fill in the appropriate oval on Schedule CR to indicate the type of energy
+Complete Form N-323 and Schedule CR and attach them to your return.

 Deadline for claiming this credit.
 Claims for this credit, including any amended claims, must be filed on or before the end of the twelfth month after the close of your taxable year.